 - how to find the best routes and the options to get where you want to go, and

-- all the general hacks and hints to transport in Japan that you’ll need to get around efficiently and see as much as possible in the time you have available.
+- all the general hacks and hints you’ll need to master Japan transportation, get around efficiently and see as much as possible in the time you have available.

 Public transport in Japan is almost always exceptionally clean and well maintained, that is the case whether it’s the latest bullet train or an old monorail from the 1970’s.
 It’s also very efficient, it’s exceptionally rare for a train, subway or even a bus not to run on time.
-I was struck with a fit of the giggles the first time that I painstakingly worked to translate an announcement in Kyoto station that apologised and announced the delay of my bullet train.
-By the time I had it figured out that the apology was for the train running two minutes behind schedule the train was on the platform, to be honest by my watch it wasn’t even late.
+I was somewhat surprised the first time that I heard an announcement in Kyoto station that apologised and announced the delay of my bullet train.
+The announcement was for the train running three minutes behind schedule, by the time the Japanese then English announcement played the train was already on the platform, to be honest by my watch it wasn’t even late.

 I use this site extensively for both pre-planning my trips and for checking options on the go when I’m in Japan.
 Like most things related to transport in Japan – it’s very reliable.